skyfe79/Awesome/README.md

 ## TypeScript

+- [bases](https://github.com/tsconfig/bases) - Hosts TSConfigs to extend in a TypeScript app, tuned to a particular runtime environment
 - [supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Follow to stay updated about our public Beta.
 - [javascript-risingstars](https://github.com/bestofjs/javascript-risingstars) - :stars: An overview of the JavaScript landscape in 2021: trends about front-end and Node.js frameworks, build tools, testing, Vue, React...
 Available in English, Japanese and Spanish.
 - [nest-cloud-functions](https://github.com/fireship-io/nest-cloud-functions) - NestJS + Firebase Cloud Functions Example